adversary16/fstest/README.md

 A. Install and start mongoDB
 1. docker pull mongo
 2. docker run --rm -d  -p 27017:27017/tcp mongo:latest
-B. Build and run docker image for core and webclient.
+B. Build and run docker images for core and webclient.
 Be advised: ** --net host ** is mandatory for core.

-OR.
+OR: lazy and smart way.
 1. docker-compose -f docker-compose.yml up --force-recreate --build

 ### API

 The REST API is _very_ simple.
-It uses a single route (/api/auth) to handle both new and already authenticated users.

-The logon flow is as follows.
-1. Upon visiting a chat room link for the first time, user is prompted to enter a username
+It uses two routes:
-2. Username and room name are sent to the core to check, if the name is available for that room
+/api/auth is used to sign up.
+It accepts a JSON with desired username and room name, and responds with either a token or success:false, if the name is already busy for that room.
-3. Upon success, a cookie is set, and a user is taken to the chat.
-4. Upon failure, a user is propmted to enter another username.
+/api/validate accepts a token within JSON and responds with success: true if a token is valid for a room, or success: false otherwise

 Query to /api/auth is a stringified JSON object, that contains:
 **for new user**
 1. *user*: _String_ -- username
 2. *room*: _String_ -- room name

-The [core] checks if a username is not being used at the moment in a room.
-If a room is not present at a time, it is created.
-On success:
-1. Core creates generatess a UUIDv4 token and inserts it with the new entry in the *users* collection
-2. Response with *success: true, token: _String uuid* is sent to the user.
-3. Token is stored in a cookie alongside with user data. *Cookie is per-chat to maintain chatroom-scope name uniqueness*

-On failure:
-1. Reponse JSON with *success: false* is sent to the user.
-2. User is prompted to try another username.

-**for a user who already has a token** the flow differs slightly.
-If a cookie for a chatroom is present, its *token* value is sent to the core alongside with *user* and *room* identifiers.
-In this case, the username-token token pair is checked with two different outcomes:
-1. Username taken, token is the same == success (e.g., user can access write under the same name from multiple tabs within a browser)
-2. Username available == success.
-In this case, a user's token is being stored in the database.
-3. Username taken, token is different == failure

 ### WebSocket API